The Herefordshire flag was the winner of a 2019 county flag competition and was revealed at a ceremony at Hereford Cathedral

 on November 2nd, It was designed by vexillographer Jason Saber.

-The third proposal reworks the more distinctive elements found in the coat of arms awarded to Herefordshire County Council in 1946
+The flag reworks the the coat of arms awarded to Herefordshire County Council in 1946

 the basic colour of the flag is red to reflect the famed red earth of the county

 as seen in these photos of Herefordshire fields,

 A bull’s head, from the famed Hereford breed,